Rishabh2482/Learning-Git_pw/git.md

 (git stash push -m "Write your message") :->> Using this command we can stash the changes along with a proper message.

 ->> The changes which are added into the stash are added in stack formate that LIFO.

+(git stash clear) :-> Using this command we can clear the all the list of stash changed